Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Results

+The first scenario requires a substantially large DM core, giving rise to the posterior peak at $m_\psi \sim 10^{-22} ~ \mathrm{eV}$.
+This requirement is reflected in Figure \ref{fig:rc_vs_Rmedian}, which compares the inferred $r_c$ for the low-$m_\psi$ solution with the median projected radius of the stellar kinematic samples.
+The diagonal gray line indicates $r_c=\mathrm{median}(R)$ for reference.
+For all galaxies in our sample, $r_c$ exceeds the median stellar radius, thereby placing the majority of kinematic tracers within the soliton core.
+These results highlight the importance of identifying kinematic samples that extend well beyond the currently available radial coverage, such as those that will be provided by the Subaru Prime Focus Spectrograph (PFS) survey \citep{Takada2014, Tamura2016, Chiba2026}, DESI \citep{Cooper2023}, WEAVE \citep{Dalton2012, Jin2024}, and 4MOST \citep{Skuladottir2023}.
+If stellar kinematics at larger radii are inconsistent with a sharp decline in $\rho(r)$, the model requires an even larger $r_c$ to reproduce the observations.

-The first scenario corresponds to the high-probability region at relatively large particle masses, $m_\psi \sim 10^{-20} \: \mathrm{eV}$.
+In contrast, the second configuration corresponds to the high-probability region at relatively high particle masses, $m_\psi \sim 10^{-20} ~ \mathrm{eV}$.
 In this case, the inferred transition radius lies between 10 and 30 pc, which does not exceed the radius enclosing 1\% of the kinematic samples in each galaxy.
-In contrast, the second configuration requires a substantially larger core, giving rise to the posterior peak at $m_\psi \sim 10^{-22} \: \mathrm{eV}$.
-This requirement is reflected in the correlation between the dark matter core radius $r_c$ and the median projected stellar radius, shown in Figure~\ref{fig:rc_vs_Rmedian}.
-This correlation underscores the importance of identifying kinematic samples that extend well beyond the currently available radial coverage, such as those that will be provided by the Subaru Prime Focus Spectrograph (PFS) survey \citep{Takada2014, Tamura2016}.
-If the stellar LOS velocity dispersion and kurtosis do not favor a sharp decline in $\rho(r)$, the model requires an even larger dark matter core radius to reproduce the observed kinematics.
-Allowing $r_t$ to vary as a free parameter, however, permits a small subset of solutions around $m_\psi \sim 10^{-21}\:\mathrm{eV}$ for $r_t/r_c \approx 1$, corresponding to an almost immediate transition from a flat soliton core to an NFW-like profile (Figure \ref{fig:mpsi-M200_B_heatmap} lower panel).

-The bimodality in $m_\psi$ is not unique to this work and has been reported by \citet{HayashiObata2020} and \citet{Goldstein2022}.
-These results likely share a common physical origin as discussed in the previous paragraph.
-The bimodality further highlights the importance of incorporating an NFW envelope in kinematic analyses of FDM halos.
-If the dark halo is instead assumed to consist solely of the soliton component, the allowed range of $m_\psi$ becomes restricted to the small-$m_\psi$ solutions because other ranges will place many kinematic samples in the fast declining $\rho(r)$ region beyond $r_c$.
-This behavior is apparent in earlier studies such as \citet{Chen2017}, \citet{HayashiObata2020}, and \citet{Martino2023}.
+The appearance of a high-probability region in this $m_\psi$ range highlights the role of an NFW-like envelope in shaping the kinematic inference of FDM halos \citep{HayashiObata2020}.
+In its absence, the model preferentially admits only the low-$m_\psi$ solution, effectively restricting the favored parameter range.
+A modeling assumption in which halos are described solely by a soliton profile has been adopted in earlier studies such as \citet{Chen2017}, \citet{HayashiObata2020}, and \citet{Martino2023}, providing a useful point of comparison for understanding how the inclusion of an outer NFW envelope affects the inferred constraints.